MoNezhadali/database_engineering/06-Database-Partitioning.md

 2. By list, e.g. discrete values.
 Example steates CA, AL, etc. or zip codes.

 3. By Hash, hash functions.
 Example: hashing the IPs.

+## Partitioning vs Sharding

+Partitioning splits a big table into multiple tables in the same database, client is agnostic meaning that the client doesn't know which partition he is hitting; he queries the same query.

+Sharding splits big table into multiple tables across multiple database servers.
+In this case client is aware of where he or she is hitting.
+This can be thought of as a limitation.

+In partitioning the table name changes (or schemas).
+In sharding everything is the same but server changes.